-- Statement of Net Position: This statement includes all of the Association's assets and liabilities.
+- Popular election of officers or appointment (or approval) of a controlling majority of the members of the organization's governing body by officials of one or more state or local governments; - The potential for unilateral dissolution by a government with the net assets reverting to the government; or - The power to enact and enforce a tax levy. - The Association's entire governing body (Board of Directors) is appointed by the Commissioner of Insurance for the State of Texas.
+Therefore, the Association exhibits one of the characteristics and is considered to be a governmental organization - Statement of Net Position: This statement includes all the Association's assets and liabilities.
 The difference between the Association's assets and liabilities is its net position.
-The net position is presented in two components; invested in capital assets, net of debt and unrestricted.
-The Association does not have any net position that qualifies as restricted. - Statement of Revenues, Expenses and Changes in Net Position: This statement measures the results of the Association's operations and reports all of the Association's revenues and expenses. - Statement of Cash Flows: This statement supplements the Statement of Net Position and Statement of Revenues, Expenses and Changes in Net Position by providing relevant information about cash receipts and payments of the Association. - Notes to the Financial Statements: The notes are an integral part of the basic financial statements and present information essential for the fair presentation of the financial statements that is not displayed on the face of the financial statements.
+The net position is presented in two components; net investment in capital assets and unrestricted.
+The Association does not have any net position that qualifies as restricted. - Statement of Revenues, Expenses and Changes in Net Position: This statement measures the results of the Association's operations and reports all of the Association's revenues and expenses. - Statement of Cash Flows: This statement supplements the Statement of Net Position and Statement of Revenues, Expenses and Changes in Net Position by providing relevant information about cash receipts and payments of the Association.